-Inventories are measured at the lower of cost and net realisable value.
+Inventories are stated at the lower of cost and net realisable value.
 The cost of inventories is computed using the weighted average basis and, in the case of work in progress and finished goods, includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs incurred in bringing them to their existing location and condition.
 Net realisable value is the estimated selling price for inventories less the estimated costs of completion and costs necessary to make the sale.
+Costs necessary to make the sale include incremental costs directly attributable to the sale and non-incremental costs which the Group must incur to make the sale.

 When inventories are sold, the carrying amount of those inventories is recognised as an expense in which the related revenue is recognised.
 The amount of any write-down of inventories to net realisable value and all losses of inventories are recognised as an expense in the period the write-down or loss occurs.
-The amount of any reversal of any write-down of inventories is recognised as a reduction in the amount of inventories recognized as an expense in which the reversal occurs.
+The amount of any reversal of any write-down of inventories is recognized as a reduction in the amount of inventories recognized as an expense in which the reversal occurs.